LorenaMuralha23/Supermarket-System/README.md

 # Supermarket-System
-A simples java application for supermarket management.
+A simple java application for supermarket management.
 This is just a college homework.
-So, it is not for profissional use.
+So, it is not for professional use.